NicMcPhee/youtube-data-to-markdown/markdown_outputs/episode_0055.md

 +++
 title = "Converting `Population` from a Rust type to a trait!
 Episode 55 of Unhindered by Coding" date = 2022-11-30 description = "Turning `Population` into a trait was the primary focus of tonight's stream.
-I think we're _nearly_ there, but there are still some compilation errors in `generation.rs` and `lib.rs` that need to be addressed, and I'm guessing that they may push a few more changes back into some of the currently "working" modules.
+I think we're _nearly_ there, but there are still some compilation errors in `generation.rs` and `lib.rs` that need to be addressed, and I'm guessing that they may push a few more changes back into some of the currently 'working' modules.
 It was an exciting first stream after two weeks away!"

 [extra]
 subject = "rust-ga"